 - Pest control: Colder weather means that pests, insects and rodents are looking for shelter.
 Ensure proper sealing of your vents and windows.
 Remember to seal your food sources and place traps inside.

-- Computer/Equipment maintenance: Depending on the type of home business you have, winter is a great time to backup data, update software and perform maintenance on
+- Computer/Equipment maintenance: Depending on the type of home business you have, winter is a great time to backup data, update software and perform maintenance on essential business equipment.

 - Home emergency kit: Harsh winter weather always increases the possibility of power outages, so make sure you have an emergency kit with candles, batteries, blankets, food and water.